qbicsoftware-archive/metadata-utils-lib/metadata-utils/README.md

 ## Description

-This library generates a tabular output containing the metadata for a given QBiC-Project-Code.
+This library generates an output containing the metadata for a given QBiC-Project-Code.
-This library does not implement a connection to OpenBIS and thus needs a session token and an application server (from OpenBIS).

-For a given project code the
+In order to illustrate the QBiC data structure properly the library `data-model-lib` is included.

-**What are OpenBIS-Properties?** OpenBis provides the possibility to store individual information in further columns.
+**What are OpenBIS-Properties?** OpenBis provides the possibility to store individual information.
 All these values are grouped by the term **Property**.
 This should not be confused with a property `Q_PROPERTY` which is itself a QBiC-**Property**.
 Also, each **Property** could contain different information depending on which type of sample it is used for.